Entry Points

 • @ageniti/core/manifest: manifest helpers such as describeAction(), createSurfaceManifest(), and diffActionManifests().

-• @ageniti/core/mcp: MCP manifest, handler, and stdio server helpers.
+• @ageniti/core/mcp: MCP manifest, handler, and stdio server helpers (Content-Length and newline framing).

 Example Import Patterns